cilium/cilium/Documentation/contributing/release/rc.rst

        instance, indentation mismatches) as well as duplicate contributor names, and correct them accordingly.

 #.
+Set the right version for the ``CustomResourceDefinitionSchemaVersion`` in
+   the ``pkg/k8s/client`` by following these instructions:

+   Open the :ref:`k8scompatibility` and check the "CNP and CCNP Schema Version" for the ``vX.Y`` branch, if you are doing a RC for a new minor version, check the ``latest / master`` line.

+   Compare that schema version with the schema version set in the ``CustomResourceDefinitionSchemaVersion`` variable, if they are different, change the ``CustomResourceDefinitionSchemaVersion`` to be ``vX.Y.Z+1`` where ``vX.Y.Z`` is the value read from the :ref:`k8scompatibility` table.

+   If you are doing the first RC for a new minor version the validation schema version should be ``vX.Y.1`` regardless of the value set in ``CustomResourceDefinitionSchemaVersion``.

+   Add a new line in that table with the new Cilium version and the version defined in the ``CustomResourceDefinitionSchemaVersion`` variable.

+#.
 Add all modified files using ``git add`` and create a pull request with the
    title ``Prepare for release vX.Y.Z-rcW+1``.
 Add the backport label to the PR which